George Green (mathematician): Miller

 Just as with baking, Green found the responsibilities of operating the mill annoying and tedious.
 Grain from the fields was arriving continuously at the mill's doorstep, and the sails of the windmill had to be constantly adjusted to the windspeed, both to prevent damage in high winds, and to maximise rotational speed in low winds.
 The millstones that would continuously grind against each other, could wear down or cause a fire if they ran out of grain to grind.
 Every month the stones, which weighed over a ton, would have to be replaced or repaired.

 Family life

 In 1823 Green formed a relationship with Jane Smith, the daughter of William Smith, hired by Green Senior as mill manager.
 Although Green and Jane Smith never married, Jane eventually became known as Jane Green and the couple had seven children together; all but the first had Green as a baptismal name.
 The youngest child was born 13 months before Green's death.
-Green provided for his common-law wife and children in his will.
+Green provided for his (so-called) common-law wife and children in his will.